-David Lobbig, President: As Curator of Environmental Life at the Missouri History Museum, David is responsible for the acquisition, research, interpretation, and care of artifact collections relating to transportation, agriculture, energy use, and natural resource exploitation and stewardship.
+David Lobbig, Immediate Past President: As Curator of Environmental Life at the Missouri History Museum, David is responsible for the acquisition, research, interpretation, and care of artifact collections relating to transportation, agriculture, energy use, and natural resource exploitation and stewardship.
 David has worked in museum facilities management, exhibit production, education, and collections preservation for over 30 years.
 Having joined the board in 2001, he has served on the Policy, Board Development, and Fundraising and Development Committees and the Smart Growth Action Team.
 He began serving as President in 2008.

-Eric Wilkinson, Secretary: Eric is a documentary filmmaker, professional video producer, and photographer who has worked with several major Los Angeles production companies, Friends of the Ozark Riverways, Rumble to the River, THF Realty, Washington University, St. Louis Variety, The Ronald McDonald House, The Youth Technology and Education Center, and UPN TV, among others.
+Eric Wilkinson: Eric is a documentary filmmaker, professional video producer, and photographer who has worked with several major Los Angeles production companies, Friends of the Ozark Riverways, Rumble to the River, THF Realty, Washington University, St. Louis Variety, The Ronald McDonald House, The Youth Technology and Education Center, and UPN TV, among others.
 His film work and photography essays have been exhibited in several cities around the country.
 Eric enjoys a variety of outdoor activities including paddling, camping, rock climbing, and hiking.

 Jeff DePew: Jeff joined the board in 2008.
 He earned his Bachelor of Science in horticulture and environmental science from the University of Missouri-Columbia in 1979 and a teaching certificate in biology and history as well as a Masters in education from Washington University.
 He has taught high school biology, ecology, field ecology and experiential field trips for 25 years.
 He teaches at Webster University and owns and operates Earth Designs, an on-line environmental gallery and store at www.earthdesigns.com.